-A review of last night's "Cougar Town" coming up just as soon as I explain "Tremé" to you...
+A quick review of last night's "Happy Endings" coming up just as soon as I explain "Tremé" to you...

-A review of the "New Girl" season finale coming up just as soon as I apply to become your cabin boy...
+A review of the "Homeland" season finale coming up just as soon as I apply to become your cabin boy...